Planetarium Show: Dinosaurs: A Story of Survival

 Please note, students do not have to be attending a high school transition program in order to participate with Vocational Skills.
 They have the option to self-pay.
 If the student is registering as a self-pay participant and they attend a transition program, please make sure to consult with their district transition coordinator prior to registration.
 Please email Christine Costabile for more information.

-SPRING 2026 VOCATIONAL SKILLS REGISTRATION
+FALL 2026 VOCATIONAL SKILLS CLASS DESCRIPTIONS

 For more information regarding Pathways to Independence programming, please contact Christine Costabile, coordinator of community education, at christine.costabile@jjc.edu or (815) 280-2243.